The 85 decibel Monks observe:

-Combine mid-90’s boom-bap drum kits, consistent 85 to 95 bpm’s, along with an improvisational twist,
+Combine mid-90’s boom-bap drum kits, play around with 85 to 95 bpm’s, along with an improvisational twist,

-from various instruments behind the beat, and what the listener receives is a cross between Hip-Hop
+from various instruments flowing with the beat, and what the listener receives is a cross between classic Hip-Hop

 Under the direction of producer Tack-Fu, and his production team titled the "85 decibel Monks," tweaking

 Tack-Fu and his production team have been hammering out beats in his recording lab for over 10 years.

 "Listeners should get a musical experience, not just repetitive loops layered on top of each other.

 "Tack-Fu is an artist in the recording studio," explains Grover Beats, an active member of